eclipse/kapua/docs/developer-guide/en/sso.md

 options:

 - **`sso.openid.client.id`** : the "client id" used when communicating with the OpenID Connect server.
+    This represents also the JWT audience to search for in the OpenID Connect ID Token (for more information see [here](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) )
 - **`sso.openid.client.secret` (optional)** : the "client secret" used when communicating with the OpenID Connect server.
 - **`sso.openid.conf.wellknown.path` (optional)** : to provide a custom OpenID well-known suffix (the default one is `.well-known/openid-configuration` and it's attached as suffix to the issuer).